XPilot/ByteArray.js/README.md

 **As of 5 April, I added a custom writeString.**

-**As of 7 April, xByteArray now supports raw writing and reading of SIGNED bytes.
+**As of 7 April, xByteArray now supports raw writing and reading bytes.
 This update also contains a readString without assigning the length.
-You can find it in RawByteArray.**
+You can find it in RawByteArray, which is still under development.**

 - Properties
 - Standalone methods